kmeshavkin/rxmask/NOTES.md

 ### Tests

 - Add more tests for other inputs similar to simple input
+- Tests for errors (add to existing tests)
 - Add tests for Parser class and onInput() function?
 - test CTRL+backspace?